 - Dragging leftwards on the left edge of a selection from 2.0 seconds to 4.0 seconds extends the selection immediately to start from 1.0 seconds.
 Dragging leftwards on the right edge contracts the selection immediately to end at 3.0 seconds.

-You can edit the individual digits representing time or other formats in the "Selection Start" and "End/Length" boxes so as to change the cursor position or selection region on the waveform.
+You can edit the individual digits representing time or other formats in the time boxes so as to change the cursor position or selection region on the waveform.
 Using a mouse, click on a digit in one of the boxes then use the mouse wheel or up and down arrow on the keyboard to increment the value, or type the required value.
-Use left and right arrow to navigate quickly to adjoining digits, and TAB or SHIFT + TAB to navigate to adjoining boxes.
+Use left and right arrow to navigate quickly to adjoining digits, and Tab or Shift + Tab to navigate to adjoining boxes.

 Selection Toolbar is also fully accessible using only the keyboard.
 See Audacity Selection for how to use Selection Toolbar with the keyboard.